uploadcare/uploadcare-php/README.md

 You will get an array with params:

 - page: current page
-- next: uri to request next page
+- next: URI to request next page
 - per_page: number of files per page
 - pages: number of pages
-- previous: uri to request previous page
+- previous: URI to request previous page

 Use "per_page" and "pages" information to create pagination inside your own project